bhainesva/bazel_typescript_closure_sample/README.md

 ## Notes / Questions

-I get editor (vscode) errors about the imports but they're not consistent.
-They work in src/init.tsx but do not work in index.ts.
-The same working import copied from init.tsx to index.ts doesn't work.
-Renaming index.ts to index.tsx doesn't work.

 I initially thought that the simplest path would be to compile TS -> ES6 modules -> Closure but this was not true for some reasons:
-* There's a bug w/ es6_outputs that errors because it tries to write the externs twice
+* I think there's a bug w/ es6_outputs that errors because it tries to write the externs twice sometimes
 * es6_sources always writes .mjs files which closure won't accept
 * The way the imports work is slightly different in typescript vs. what closure expects.
   * We'd like to use absolute imports but TS expects the project name at the beginning and closure doesn't